bayeslife/learn-tensorflow/learn-object-detection.md

 Then we unfreeze the last 3 layers and train again.

 I imagine the idea is to use the base model features as they are to adjust the extension layer and it mostly right before allowing the rightmost mobilenet layers to update.

+## Things To Try

+- For some reason the model isnt very good at locating the line size.
+Maybe just try training on lines.
+- Skip tine fine tune training
+- Try 1 dense layer rather than 2

+### Next steps
+- Get more familiar with tools which let me understand the model...Tensor Board